dice-cyfronet/atmosphere/doc/api/endpoints.md

 + `port_mapping_template_id` (required) - The ID of the Port Mapping Template which should acquire the new Endpoint
 + `name` (required) - Short name of the endpoint meaning and purpose
 + `description` (optional) - Textual, human-readable description what is available on that port
-+ `descriptor` (optional) - Machine-readable document that describes the service available on that port
++ `descriptor` (optional) - Machine-readable document that describes the service available on that port.
+It supports one dynamic parameter: `#{descriptor_url}`.
+When it is included in descriptor payload than it will be changed into actual endpoint url.
 + `endpoint_type` (required) - One of "rest", "ws" or "webapp"
 + `invocation_path` (required) - Application invocation path